Best Tedx Talks on Anxiety, Panic, and Negative Thinking

 Neil, my man.
 Dry humor.
 I love dry humor.

 “Anxiety- use the same word for regular fear and crippling anxiety.
-Like comparing an all-out war to playful tickle fight.”
+Like comparing an all-out war to a playful tickle fight.”

 His solution is to do something different.
-“Clearly whatever I am doing isn’t working…My instinct is to dwell on this, but if I stand up and sing- it’s breaking the cycle.”
+“Clearly, whatever I am doing isn’t working…My instinct is to dwell on this, but if I stand up and sing- it’s breaking the cycle.”

 I love Neil.
-His kindness really comes through.
-Watch:
+His kindness comes through.

 Breaking The Loop of Anxiety | Colin Bien | TEDxLeuphanaUniversityLüneburg